Spearfoot/disk-burnin-and-testing/README.md

 ### Examples

 * `./disk-burnin.sh sda`: run in dry-run mode on disk `/dev/sda`
-* `./disk-burnin.sh -f /dev/sdb`: run in destructive, non-dry mode on disk `/dev/sdb`
+* `./disk-burnin.sh -f /dev/sdb`: run full, destructive test on disk `/dev/sdb`
-* `./disk-burnin.sh -f -o ~/burn-in-logs sdc`: run in destructive, non-dry mode on disk `/dev/sdc` and write the log files to `~/burn-in-logs` directory
+* `./disk-burnin.sh -f -o ~/burn-in-logs sdc`: run full, destructive test on disk `/dev/sdc` and write the log files to `~/burn-in-logs` directory

 ## Dry-Run Mode

-The script runs in dry-run mode by default, so you can check the sleep durations and to insure that the sequence of commands suits your needs.
+The script runs in dry-run mode by default, so you can check the sleep durations and insure that the sequence of commands suits your needs.
 In dry-run mode the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs.

 In order to perform tests on drives, you will need to provide the `-f` option.